 Registered nurses who have a bachelor’s degree can help meet the demand, and these nurses may be able to leverage the credential to help advance their careers, such as into a supervisory role, or to build a solid foundation to become a clinical nurse specialist, nurse anesthetist, nurse-midwife, or nurse practitioner.

 The online RN to BSN program offered through Penn State World Campus gives registered nurses the flexibility to work while getting their degree.
-The program, which is currently accepting applications for admission in the summer 2021 semester, is taught by faculty from the Penn State College of Nursing.
+The program, which is currently accepting applications for admission in the fall 2021 semester, is taught by faculty from the Penn State College of Nursing.

 Here are some tips and answers to frequently asked questions about the program as you prepare to apply.